Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: GENERAL RESULT

 Lack of convergence ($\convergence$) captures how far the learner's predictor $\preddist$ is to the best approximation $\bestfitdist{S}$. \begin{definition}[Lack of convergence ($\convergence$)] The degree of lack of convergence is

-\end{definition} In general, the degree of convergence does depend on the specific source data and optimization procedure. \Cref{def:convergence} is reminiscent of results from Asymptotic Statistical Theory on, for instance, the convergence rates of Bayesian parameter distributions (\citet{doob_application_1949,van-der-vaart_asymptotic_2000}; see also discussion in \Cref{ap:ast} and results in \Cref{sec:cases}).
+\end{definition} In general, the degree of convergence does depend on the specific source data and optimization procedure. \Cref{def:convergence} is reminiscent of results from asymptotic statistical theory on, for instance, the convergence rates of Bayesian parameter distributions (\citealp{doob_application_1949,van-der-vaart_asymptotic_2000}; see also discussion in \Cref{ap:ast} and results in \Cref{sec:cases}).

-\Cref{lem:imperfect-no-distshift} provides an epistemic error bound for the \textit{imperfect learner in the absence of distribution shift}. \begin{lemma}[Epistemic error depends on task variability, model restrictions, and data scarcity] Given a model class $\modelclass$, a predictor $\preddist \in \modelclass$, a second-order bounded source task distribution $\hypersourcedist$, and $\hypertargetdist = \hypersourcedist$ (\textbf{no distribution shift}),
+\Cref{lem:imperfect-no-distshift} provides an epistemic error bound for the \textit{imperfect learner in the absence of distribution shift}. \begin{lemma}[Epistemic error depends on task variability, model restrictions, and data scarcity] Given a predictor $\preddist$, a source multitask distribution $\hypersourcedist$ satisfying \Cref{as:closed}, $\hypertargetdist = \hypersourcedist$ (\textbf{no distribution shift}), and any $\margin \in \Rplus$,